Regiments of the Malta Garrison The Queen's (Royal West Surrey Regiment)

 26 July Pte William John Roud aged 23 years.

-26 July Child Florence Melita Bourne aged 1 year 6 months.
+2 Aug Child Florence Melita Bourne aged 1 year 6 months, daughter of Cpl Bourne.

 29 Nov Pte Henry Clements aged 24 years 1 month.

-8 Dec Pte Francis Henry Downes aged 23 years 5 months.
+8 Dec Pte Francis Henry Lownes aged 23 years 5 months.

 8 Dec Infant Dorothy Saunders aged 3 months, daughter of SgtMaj Saunders.